Ratio of Debt to Income

 - Gross monthly income of $4,500 x .41 = $1,845 can be applied to recurring debt plus housing expenses

-If you want to calculate pre-qualification numbers with your own financial data, feel free to use our Mortgage Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our Mortgage Loan Qualifying Calculator.

 Guidelines Only

-Don't forget these are only guidelines.
-We will be happy to help you pre-qualify to help you figure out how large a mortgage loan you can afford.
+Remember these are just guidelines.
+We will be thrilled to help you pre-qualify to help you determine how much you can afford.